×

 What do expats in Cat Island appreciate most about the local culture?

 "Expats in Cat Island appreciate the laid-back and relaxed lifestyle that is a part of the local culture.
 They love the friendly and welcoming nature of the locals, who are always ready to lend a helping hand or share a story.
 The rich history and traditions of the island, including the annual Rake and Scrape festival, are also greatly appreciated.
 Expats enjoy the fresh seafood and local cuisine, as well as the beautiful, unspoiled natural environment.
-The sense of community and slower pace of life is a refreshing change for many, allowing them to truly unwind and enjoy life," wrote one member in Cat Island.
+The sense of community and slower pace of life is a refreshing change for many, allowing them to truly unwind and enjoy life," commented one expat who made the move to Cat Island.

 What do expats find most challenging?